 By Ashley Reyes

-SEMA: What advice do you have for young folks contemplating a career in the automotive aftermarket?
+SEMA: What advice do you have for someone pursuing a career in the automotive aftermarket?

 DW: Don't be afraid to work for little when you are starting out.
 Put in the dues, play fair, work hard and the rewards will come.
 Get involved.
 People will remember you for your honesty, loyalty and integrity above all.
 The relationships you build with a foundation like that will help you through thick and thin.
 Oh yeah, and don't forget to wear comfortable shoes to the actual SEMA Show.
 Priceless advice right there.